-- Running personal Web Pages, Blogs, or other Social Networks that support commercial activities or running server systems under the CCSNH registered domain name SOUTH.EDU or variation thereof, without authorization. - The use of the South College name, seals, images and text are the property of South College and shall not be used without the written permission. - Faculty, staff, and students using social networking sites such as Facebook, MySpace, Twitter, Virtual Worlds, Chat Rooms, etc., should do so with consideration and care.
-Posting of defamatory comments about faculty members, staff, or students of South College as a whole on social networking sites will be considered a violation of the Code. - The taking of unauthorized photographs of faculty members, staff, or students is not allowed. - Posting information that is of a negative nature of South College or anyone associated with the College on the Web is a violation of the Code.
+- Running personal Web Pages, Blogs, or other Social Networks that support commercial activities or running server systems under the registered domain name SOUTH.EDU or variation thereof, without authorization. - The use of the South College name, seals, images and text are the property of South College and shall not be used without the written permission. - Faculty, staff, and students using social media sites, should do so with consideration and care.
+Posting of defamatory comments about faculty members, staff, or students of South College as a whole on social networking sites will be considered a violation of the Code. - The taking of unauthorized photographs of faculty members, staff, or students is not allowed. - Posting information that is of a negative nature of South College or anyone associated with the College on the internet is a violation of the Code.